shchodro/serverless-workshop/README.md

 19\.
 Open up the constants.js file and copy over the User Pool ID into the "USER_POOL_ID" variable.
 Then copy the App Client ID into the "CLIENT_ID" variable.
 These should be copied from the open text file you had open from earlier.

-* Your serverless javascript zombie application uses the values in this file at runtime to communicate with the different services of the workshop.
+* Your serverless javascript zombie application requires this constants values in file communicate with the different services of the workshop.

 * The Identity Pool Id was automatically filled in with several other variables when the CloudFormation template was launched.

 20\.
 Save the constants.js file and upload it back to S3.
-In the S3 console window, click the blue **Upload** button and upload the constants.js file from your local machine. **Make sure to click "Set Details->SetPermissions" and select the checkbox "Make everything public"**.
-Then click **Start Upload** and it should overwrite the old constants file with the new one.
-Make sure you are uploading the file back to the same directory where you originally downloaded it from.
+While in the S3 console window, make sure you are in the **js** directory.
+Click the blue **Upload** button and upload the constants.js file from your local machine.
+Within the upload dialog, select the "Manage public permissions" dropdown and set the permissions on the file to read-only for the public by selecting the **Read** checkbox next to Everyone under the Objects category.
+You can also drag your file from your local machine into the S3 browser console to initiate an upload and then when the object is uploaded, make sure to select **Make Public**.

 * Your application now has the configuration it needs to interact with Cognito.